 The Cowboy Way is made up of two brand new songs, The Cowboy Way and Set In Stone, one that was previously released on A Mile Of Bad Track (My Everything) that Mike was never completely satisfied with, and one that Mike wrote back in 2002 but hadn't made it to CD yet (Live For Today).

 An all acoustic instrument release, The Cowboy Way goes from rowdy to forlorn.
-The title track, with a pumping zydeco accordion pushing it along, it's a song about a free and easy cowboy doing his best to stay that way.
+The title track, with a pumping zydeco accordion pushing it along, is a song about a free and easy cowboy doing his best to stay that way.
 Set in Stone is a song about dealing with suicide, written after the death of Mike's ex brother in law.
 My Everything is the first song that Mike wrote for his wife Cathi back in 2013.
 Never really satisfied with the original recording of it, Mike decided to recut it for this album with a haunting fiddle.
-Finally, Live For Today is a long time favorite of Mike's, (and fairly appropriate at the moment) about appreciating what you have right now, because "it won't come around again".
+Finally, Live For Today is a long time favorite for Mike, (and fairly appropriate at the moment) about appreciating what you have right now, and to "live for today son, it won't come around again".

 Weaned on music from the Buck Owens and Porter Waggoner TV shows of his parents and CCR, Beatles and Cream records his brother brought home, Mike received his first guitar for Christmas when he was 14.
 He became consumed with the guitar and began playing lead professionally at 16, working for the Little Walter Price Blues Band.
 Switching to country in 1980, he spent years on the road playing for Jeff Hord and the Texas Fullhouse Band, Hatfield and McCoy, Phoenix, and others.
 Mike has opened for and played shows with Toby Keith, Dixie Chicks, Johnny Rodriguez, Gene Watson and many more.